EAU Patient Information is a collaborative undertaking with numerous project partners contributing to its success.

 Around 150 medical facilities in 14 states and more than two million treated patients place Asklepios firmly in the group of Germany’s pre-eminent clinic operators.

 The EAU Guidelines Office is responsible for the production of the EAU Guidelines.
 These guidelines present the most current scientific findings and provide clinical recommendations for urological care.
 The whole field of urology is covered by the 23 Guidelines working panels, which together include close to 200 international experts.
 The EAU Guidelines are regularly updated, presented in different formats, and available in various publications.
 The material can also be accessed via the website and is available in multiple languages.

 The EAUN represents more than 2,500 nurses, all working in urological care.
 It is a lively, dynamic organization with a focus on the importance of excellent urological nursing, especially for the patient.
 The society supports urology nurses through educational and scientific activities as well as through various publications.

-Read more about EAUN
+Read more about the EAUN

 EAU Section of Urolithiasis

-The EAU Section of Urolithiasis (EULIS) aims to facilitate advancement of knowledge, investigation and treatment of urolithiasis and to promote dialogue, research, education and training into all aspects of urinary stone disease.
+The EAU Section of Urolithiasis (EULIS) aims to facilitate advancement of knowledge, investigation, and treatment of urolithiasis and to promote dialogue, research, education, and training into all aspects of urinary stone disease.

 Read more about EULIS